 A wedding band refers to a ring given to symbolize matrimony during a wedding ceremony.
 It differs from an engagement ring in a number of different ways.

 While a wedding band comes in a simple design, engagement rings are more impressive with diamonds, treated diamonds, and other gemstones.
-Not just diamonds, giving a ruby ring or a ring made from alternative metals are quite popular these days.
+Giving a ruby ring or a ring made from alternative metals are quite popular these days.

 Men’s wedding rings, in particular, are designed plainly with little or no design features.